 Investment 2: Fund

-In addition to the contribution, the person is required to make a donation of at least €10,000 to a registered non-governmental organization or society.
+In addition to the contribution, you’re required to make a donation of at least €10,000 to a registered non-governmental organization or society.
 It must be a charitable organization.

 Investment 3: Real Estate

 Purchasing a real estate property whose minimum value is €700,000 or lease a property for a minimum yearly rent of €16,000 is compulsory.
-Moreover, the person has to retain the purchased or rented property for at least five years from the date of the certificate of citizenship
+Moreover, you have to retain the purchased or rented property for at least five years from the date of the certificate of citizenship

-Just like the investment requirements, the individual has to qualify for the residency requirements as well.
-According to the new regulations, it’s mandatory for the applicant and all the dependents to hold a Maltese residency for at least one year.
-As for 12 months, the minimum investment bar is €750,000; there is a new option if a person wishes to save some money.
+Just like the investment requirements, you have to qualify for the residency requirements as well.
+According to the new regulations, it’s mandatory for you and your dependents to hold a Maltese residency for at least one year.
+As for 12 months, the minimum investment bar is €750,000; there is a new option if you wish to save some money.

-If an applicant gives evidence of three years of his residency in Malta, he can obtain his Maltese citizenship by investing just €600,000, consequently saving €150,000.
+If you give evidence of three years of residency in Malta, you can obtain his Maltese citizenship by investing just €600,000, consequently saving €150,000.

 Moreover, to attain residency, you will have to file an application with your licensed agent’s help.
 Once it is cleared by the Community Malta Agency and the Maltese police, your appointment will be fixed within six months of the approval.
 Lastly, you will be issued your e-ID card, which will prove your residency in the country.